volny/creative-theme-jekyll/README.md

 To add a new language support:
 1. Create a new markdown file in the `_languages` folder and fill it based on the other languages format.
-2. Create new subfolders in all 3 content folders: `_activities`, `_images`, `_services`
+2. Create new subfolders in the collection folders: `_activities`, `_services`
-3. Copy the .markdown content files from another language into those new folders.
+3. Copy the content of the .markdown files from another language into those new folders.
 4. Edit and translate the content of the .markdown files to the new supported language.
 5. Add a new language-short-name.html file at the root of the repository (ex: `en.html`), within set the correct `lang` variable.
+6. Finally, translate all entries in the `_config.yml`.

 ## Deployment